 The Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) is an intergovernmental body that is meant to provide a better informed basis for decision making in environmental policies.
 The basic idea is that decision makers can put forward important topics to IPBES and IPBES tries to assess the best available knowledge on this specific topic and to provide options for actions including their consequences.

-The formal founding of IPBES took place in Panama in 2012 and since the second plenary of the more than 100 member states in Antalya in December 2013 IPBES has a first work programme for the period of 2014-2018.
-This work programme foresees several activities in the working areas of capaicty building, knowledge generation, policy tools and assessments and the respective expert groups and task forces have been established.
+The formal founding of IPBES took place in Panama in 2012 and since the second plenary of the more than 130 member states in Antalya in December 2013 IPBES has a first work programme for the period of 2014-2019.
+This work programme is composed of several activities in the working areas of capaicty building, knowledge generation, policy tools and assessments and the respective expert groups and task forces have been established.
 Members for such groups were nominated by member states and other organizations and chosen by the Bureau and the Multidisciplinary Expert Panel (MEP).
 The work of the scientists involved is on a voluntary basis only, as are the financial contributions of the member states.